Counseling, Therapy, and Psychology: What's the Difference?

 Jaime Zuckerman

 Dr. Jaime Zuckerman is a Philadelphia-based clinical psychologist in private practice, specializing in adults with anxiety, depression, and those adjusting to medical illnesses.
 Dr. Zuckerman received her undergraduate degree from The Ohio State University and her doctorate in clinical psychology from La Salle University.
 She completed her internship and postdoctoral fellowship at LIJ Medical Center in New York.
-After returning to Pennsylvania, she took a position as head psychologist at the Coatesville, Virginia, for the acute medical, nursing, and hospice units.
+After returning to Pennsylvania, she took a position as head psychologist at the Coatesville VA Medical Center for the acute medical, nursing, and hospice units.

 First, I had always been interested in how the body worked.
 Even as a young child, I was always fascinated with the pictures in my father's medical textbooks.
 Eventually, when I got to high school, I took an intro to psychology course as an elective and began to take a real interest in the brain and its role in emotions, cognition, and behaviors.

-I'm fascinated by the fact that electrical impulses in our heads were solely responsible for every action, every thought, and every decision we made.
+I was fascinated by the fact that electrical impulses in our heads were solely responsible for every action, every thought, and every decision we make.
 I also became very interested in behaviorism and how modifying even the smallest of reinforcement schedules could drastically alter behavior.
 I loved the idea that there was a way to explain and modify what seemed like intangible variables, such as emotions and thoughts.

 I also felt an innate obligation to help others.
 For as long as I can remember, I have held the belief that if you are in a position to help others, you do so.
 And what better way to combine my two interests of brain-based behavior and helping others than to become a clinical psychologist?